 A History of the Pagan’s Motorcycle Club

-The Pagans were founded in Prince George’s County, Maryland in 1959 by Lou Dobkin, who became the first President of the Pagan's MC.
-Originally, the group consisted of 13 members who wore denim jackets and rode Triumph motorcycles.
+The Pagans were founded in Prince George’s County, Maryland in 1959 by Lou Dobkin, who became the first President of the pagans motorcycle club.
+Originally, the group consisted of 13 members who wore blue denim jackets and rode Triumph motorcycles.

-The official insignia of the Pagan's MC features the Norse fire-giant “Surtr” sitting on the sun and wielding a sword.
+The official insignia of the Pagans motorcycle club features the Norse fire-giant “Surtr” sitting on the sun and wielding a sword.
 Above Surtr is the word “Pagan’s” and below it is “MC”, both of which are written in red, white and blue.

-Unlike other One Percenter motorcycle clubs, members of the Pagans do not include their chapter on their insignia.
+Unlike other One Percenter motorcycle clubs, members of the Pagan motorcycle club do not include their chapter on their insignia.
 It is believed that they intentionally omit this information in order to prevent law enforcement officers from knowing which chapter they belong to.

 Expansion of The Pagans